-- 6.11.1.
-The Council is responsible for supporting the health, safety, wellbeing, and welfare of its employees in order to ensure that they can perform at their best.
-As part of this approach and in common with other large employers the Council provides a number of other benefits such as eye test reimbursement for users of display screen equipment at work, health care benefits, discounts with local businesses, financial advice and participation in the Cycle to Work and Car salary sacrifice schemes. - 6.11.2.
-The Council was awarded the Platinum Corporate Health Standard in February 2020 because of the work it does to support the health and wellbeing of our staff.
+6.11.1.
+The Council is responsible for supporting the health, safety, wellbeing, and welfare of its employees to ensure that they can perform at their best.
+As part of this approach and in common with other large employers the Council provides a number of other benefits such as eye test reimbursement for users of display screen equipment at work, health care benefits, discounts with local businesses, financial advice and participation in the Cycle to Work and Car salary sacrifice schemes.

+- 6.11.2.
+The Council was re-awarded the Platinum Corporate Health Standard in February 2020 because of the work it does to support the health and wellbeing of our staff.
 We were the first Council in Wales to hold this award and have done so continuously since 2009. - 6.11.3.
-We support Health & Wellbeing initiatives and have invested in Health and Wellbeing Coordinators who work across the Authority to promote healthy lifestyle choices, such as encouraging activity, improving diet, giving advice, motivation, and health education for all staff. - 6.11.4.
+We develop and support the implementation of Health & Wellbeing initiatives and have invested in Health and Wellbeing Coordinators who work across the Authority to promote healthy lifestyle choices, such as encouraging activity, improving diet, giving advice, motivation, and health education for all staff.
+The Team also develop bespoke interventions in line with departmental needs and proactively promote and assist positive attendance management. - 6.11.4.
 We have recruited a team of volunteer departmental Health and Wellbeing Champions who work with colleagues to raise awareness of key health topics, support health initiatives and events. - 6.11.5.
-An in-house team of medical experts within our Occupational Health Centre, give advice in support of positive mental and physical health, and as an authority we have signed the 'Time to Change' pledge to assist with improving public attitudes and behaviour towards people with mental health problems and reduce the stigma that people with mental health problems report in their personal relationships, social lives and at work. - 6.11.6.
-Additionally, we deliver bespoke Managing Mental Health training to our managers and general awareness raising sessions for all staff. - 6.11.7.
-During 2020/21 we encouraged our workforce to have flu vaccinations the cost of which was reimbursed.
+An in-house team of medical experts within our Occupational Health Centre, give advice in support of positive mental and physical health, and, as an authority, we have signed the 'Time to Change' pledge to assist with improving public attitudes and behaviour towards people with mental health problems and reduce the stigma that people with mental health problems report in their personal relationships, social lives and at work. - 6.11.6.
+Additionally, we deliver bespoke Managing Mental Health training to our managers and Mental Health awareness raising sessions for all staff.
+We have also trained a network of Mental Health First Aiders, who can offer informed support to colleagues.